Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Counterfactual Explanations

 \belowcaptionskip=-3pt \abovecaptionskip=3pt

 \begin{enumerate}[leftmargin=*] \item \textit{Validity}: \citet{wachter_counterfactual_2017} first proposed counterfactual explanations in 2017.
-They posed counterfactual explanation as an optimization problem. \Cref{eq:cfe1_primal} states the optimization objective, which is to minimize the distance between the counterfactual ($x^{\prime}$) and the original datapoint ($x$) subject to the contraint that the output of the classifier on the counterfactual is the desired label ($y^{\prime} \in \mathcal{Y}$).
+They posed CFE as an optimization problem. \Cref{eq:cfe1_primal} states the optimization objective, which is to minimize the distance between the counterfactual ($x^{\prime}$) and the original datapoint ($x$) subject to the constraint that the output of the classifier on the counterfactual is the desired label ($y^{\prime} \in \mathcal{Y}$).
 Converting the objective into a differentiable, unconstrained form yields two terms (see \Cref{eq:cfe1}).
-The first term encourages the output of the classifier on the counterfactual to be close to the desired class and the second term forces the counterfactual to be close the original datapoint.
-A metric $d$ is used to measure the distance between two datapoints $x, x^{\prime} \in \mathcal{X}$, which can be the L1/L2 distance, or quadratic distance, or distance functions which take as input the CDF of the features~\citep{Ustun19:Actionable}.
-Thus, this original definition already emphasized that an effective conterfactual must be \emph{small change} relative to the starting point.
+The first term encourages the output of the classifier on the counterfactual to be close to the desired class, and the second term forces the counterfactual to be close to the original datapoint.
+A metric $d$ is used to measure the distance between two datapoints $x, x^{\prime} \in \mathcal{X}$, which can be the L1/L2 distance, or quadratic distance, or distance functions which take as input the CDF of the features~\citep{Ustun19:Actionable}, or pairwise feature costs as perceived by users~\citep{hima-beyond-recourse-globalcfe}.
+Thus, this original definition already emphasized that an effective counterfactual must be \emph{small change} relative to the starting point.

-A counterfactual which indeed is classified in the desired class is a valid counterfactual.
-As illustrated in \cref{fig:cf_fig}, the points shown in red and green are valid counterfactuals, as they are indeed in the positive class region, and the distance to the red counterfactual is smaller than the distance to the green counterfactual.
+A counterfactual that indeed is classified in the desired class is a valid counterfactual.
+As illustrated in \cref{fig:cf_fig}, the points shown in red and green are valid counterfactuals, as they are in the positive class region.
+The distance to the red counterfactual is smaller than the distance to the green counterfactual.

-\item \textit{Actionability}: An important consideration while making recommendation is about which features are mutable (for e.g. income, age) and which aren't (for e.g. race, country of origin).
+\item \textit{Actionability}: An important consideration while making a recommendation is about which features are mutable (e.g., income, age) and which are not (e.g., race, country of origin).
 A recommended counterfactual should never change the immutable features.
-In fact, if change to a legally sensitive feature produces a change in prediction, it shows inherent bias in the model.
+In fact, if a change to a legally sensitive feature produces a change in prediction, it shows inherent bias in the model.
 Several papers have also mentioned that an applicant might have a preference order amongst the mutable features (which can also be hidden.)
 The optimization problem is modified to take this into account.
 We might call the set of actionable features $\mathcal{A}$, and update our loss function to be,